evergreencait/Word-Counter/README.md

 I chose this as my last spec because it is adding on to the counting method -->
 #### Program will identify the inputted word despite case when entered and return correct amount.
-* Input: "cat", "Cat in the hat"
+* Input: "Cat", "cat in the hat"
 * Output : "1"

 ## Support and contact details